jaimegag/pks-zone/sinks/README.md

 4. Visit the app on the `/metrics` endpoint; the counter will increase as you refresh

-5. Visit the prometheus client running on any worker node of the cluster on port `9978` and you should see the metrics from the example app.
-This `/metrics` endpoint can now be scraped by any prometheus instance.
+5. Visit the Prometheus client running on the worker node on port `9978` and you should see the metrics from the example app.
+This `/metrics` endpoint can now be scraped by any Prometheus instance.

+The CMS is backed by a Telegraf DaemonSet that runs on any worker node, and to prevent the metrics sink from sending the app metrics randomly to any of the CMS DS pods we have enable sessionAffinity in the telegrafds-service to target only one of the pods.
+This means you may need to try on each worker node on port `9978` until you find your metrics if you want to check this at the Prometheus client directly.
+This is obviously not necessary, and it's only for test purposes, and you should not need worker node info when you check the metrics in Grafana.

 Together with the application custom metrics, Telegraf also includes many additional `kubernetes_pod_` and `kubernetes_system_` metrics, thanks to the [Kubernetes Input Plugin](https://github.com/influxdata/telegraf/tree/1.13.2/plugins/inputs/kubernetes).